BIDS/2015-06-04-berkeley/shell/07-perm.md

 Namely, if we run `ls -l` in a directory in the file system, the first thing we see is a code with 10 permission digits, or ''bits.''
-In her _fission_ directory, Lise might see the following "long form" listing.
+In her _fission_ directory, the great radiochemist Lise Meitner might have seen the following "long form" listing.
 The first 10 bits describe the permissions for the directory contents (both files and directories):

 ~~~ {.bash}